skolchin/gbr/README.md

 1. Detect board properties (board edges, spacing and board size):
     * Remove parts of image close to border
+    * If parameters set - run HoughLinesP to determine line segments, filter out small lines and reconstruct the image.
+This allows to remove board labels.
     * Run HoughLines to find the lines
     * Separate lines to vertical/horizontal ones
     * Remove duplicates and lines too close to each other